Skip to content

 To run all the above checks using a single command as they would be run on the CI, you can use

-pixi run -e dev-all ci
+pixi run ---environment all-py310 ci

 Contribute documentation